OpenSourceEconomics/econ-project-templates/docs/source/guides_explanations/environments.rst

-Generally it is recommended to use *conda* whenever possible (necessary for most scientific packages, they are usually not pure-Python code and that is all that pip can handle, roughtly speaking).
+Generally it is recommended to use *conda* whenever possible (necessary for most scientific packages, they are usually not pure-Python code and that is all that pip can handle, roughly speaking).
 For pure-Python packages, we sometimes fall back on *pip*.

 Saving your environment